EvdH0/ODity-growth-E-coli/README.md

 [![DOI](https://zenodo.org/badge/376319956.svg)](https://zenodo.org/badge/latestdoi/376319956)

 # Data analysis of _E. coli_ growth using ODity.bio
-This is the full data analysis accompanying the pre-print _Quantifying live bacterial densities using non-invasive optical measurements of E. coli_ on _bioRxiv_.
+This is the full data analysis accompanying the pre-print [_Quantifying live bacterial densities using non-invasive optical measurements of E. coli_](https://doi.org/10.1101/2021.06.12.448182).
 The analysis is wrapped in a Jupyter Notebook [ODity growth measurements of Ecoli MG1655](https://nbviewer.jupyter.org/github/EvdH0/ODity-growth-E-coli/raw/main/ODity%20growth%20measurements%20of%20Ecoli%20MG1655.ipynb?flush_cache=true), which can be viewed with the in-line results in this repository, or ran from beginning-to-end to reproduce the conclusions of the paper.
-GitHub sometimes has trouble rendering Jupyter notebooks, so instead use the online nbviewer [here](https://nbviewer.jupyter.org/github/EvdH0/ODity-growth-E-coli/raw/main/ODity%20growth%20measurements%20of%20Ecoli%20MG1655.ipynb?flush_cache=true)
+GitHub sometimes has trouble rendering Jupyter notebooks, so instead use the [online nbviewer](https://nbviewer.jupyter.org/github/EvdH0/ODity-growth-E-coli/raw/main/ODity%20growth%20measurements%20of%20Ecoli%20MG1655.ipynb?flush_cache=true).

 Publication figures can be found in the `output_figures` folder